cubistcastle/static-site-generators/README.md

 bundled into this repository.
 The site will attempt to satisfy each of the requirements - and if it the tool is judged to fail further work will be stopped.

+Within this repository you'll find one sub-directory per tool, along with an accompanying Makefile.
+Each project will have two targets:

+* `make`
+   * Build the site.
+* `make clean`
+   * Clean the site.

+Installing the actual tools is beyond the scope of this document.

 Available Tools
 ---------------